 Assistance for students with alcohol and drug abuse issues is available by appointment through the Counseling Center, located in Building 6.
-Available to any first time student is an online course titled Voice for Change, Self-referral can also be made to agencies such as the following:
+Mandatory first time student is an online course titled Voices for Change, that covers topics including Sexual Violence and Bystander Intervention, navigating your Identities & Inclusion, Alcohol & Other Drugs, and Hazing & Bullying.
+The training is 30 to 45 minutes long and distributed in the Fall quarter by email to the entire student body.

+Self-referral can also be made to agencies such as the following:

-- Alcohol/Drug 24-hour Help Line, 1-800-662-4357 - Navos Mental Health and Wellness Center, (206) 257-6600 - Crisis Connections 24 hour line, (866) 427-4747
+- Alcohol/Drug 24-hour Help Line (Substance Abuse and Mental Health Services Administration), 1-800-662-4357 - Navos Mental Health and Wellness Center, (206) 257-6600 - Crisis Connections 24 hour line, (866) 427-4747